slatedocs/slate/source/includes/_create_orders.md

 - `customer_reference`
   - Reference will appear on the label for parcel identification.
   - It must be under 255 characters in length.

+### Getting the Label

+Getting a label for an order requires an order to be created and booked with a courier which happens asynchronously.
+For more information, read more in [getting labels](#getting-lables).